 Accelerating an Extraction

-The higher the temperature, the longer the contact time and the larger the diffusion coefficient ...
+The higher the temperature, the larger the diffusion coefficient and the faster the extraction:

 - 1. The larger will be the leachable's concentration in the drug product. - 2.
 The more likely an equilibrium leachable concentration will be achieved.